gbkwiatt/klipper-idex/docs/Resonance_Compensation.md

 SET_INPUT_SHAPER SHAPER_FREQ_X=...
 SHAPER_FREQ_Y=...
 ```

 And similarly when switching back to carriage 0.
+However, this will
+not work for IDEX setups in copy or mirror modes.

 ### Does input_shaper affect print time?